ModDota/moddota.github.io/_articles/units/adding-a-very-simple-ai-to-units.md

 date: 27.07.2015
 ---

+# Adding a Very Simple AI to Units

 This tutorial will cover how to issue very simple orders to units.
 This tutorial uses a move order to make a unit wander inside an area randomly, and a cast order to make a unit cast an untargeted spell randomly.

-This tutorial assumes a basic knowledge of lua scripting.
+This tutorial assumes a basic knowledge of Lua scripting.

 ## Drawbacks
  - This technique should not be used for units which need to perform more than one kind of order each.
 If a more advanced AI is required, you should check holdout_example's lua ai scripts.